phenogit/phenogit.github.io/kit-korner-notes.markdown

         @: Pass of 4C is not a force

+    1S-(3C!)-??
+        !: Hearts + clubs

+        X : Relay to 3D, after that Pass/3H/3S is to play
+        3S: Limit raise

     1S-(3H)-??

         X : Not a normal negative double.
 It is a relay to 3S, usually a hand which just wants to compete to 3S.